dkimbel/okcreate/javascripts/okMap/README.md

 scope            | window                             | Object that event methods will be called on.
 Probably should not leave this as window - globals are bad mmkay? autoFit          | true                               | Resize to fit when places are added or removed keepZoom         | true                               | Used in conjunction with autoFit.
-Will keep current zoom level if the markers are already visible, otherwise will zoom to fit maxZoom          | 15                                 | Used in conjunction with autoFit.
+Will keep current zoom level if the markers are already visible, otherwise will zoom to fit ui               | null                               | String or array of strings.
+Name or names of UI's to use with this map. maxZoom          | 15                                 | Used in conjunction with autoFit.
 If during autofit the map zooms in too far, it will be set to this level. places           | []                                 | Initial list of places whiney           | true                               | Whether or not failing geocoding logs the error